-Several days ago, while researching Squarespace’s competition, I happened on a most informative read that led to some
+Several days ago, while researching Squarespace’s competition, I happened on a most informative read.

 So you can see why I’d think it would be really special to receive an email from her.Turns out, not only did I get a thank you note for the compliments I sent her but, along with it, some very useful advice for budding writers/bloggers, that she’s going to let me pass on to you.
 So, on with the good stuff.
 Here is what the widely acclaimed Rebbecca Blood — many more praises to her name — has to say about successful blogging:

 2.)
 Read the best writers you can find.
 EB White and James Thurber are two that spring to mind.
 Rebecca Mead and Malcolm Gladwell of the New Yorker are two more.
 There are thousands, from all eras.

 3.)
 Write in your weblog.
 Write every day or several times a week.
 It doesn’t matter what you write about, but every time you update your site, include one link to an article or another website, and summarize it in one sentence. you may add one sentence of opinion if you like, but it’s not necessary.
 Writing short is hard, and this practice is probably the one that improved my writing the most, the fastest.

 4.)
 If you’re having trouble updating your weblog every day, think about refocusing your site on something you’re more interested in.
 See if the library has my book “the weblog handbook” for a consideration of some possible approaches.

 5.)
 Learn to think critically.
 The Elements of Reasoning (2nd ed) by Edward PJ Corbett and Rosa A. Eberly is an excellent starting point.
 The essence of critical thinking is the willingness to be wrong.
 It requires the ability to genuinely consider ideas you know are wrong, and to question ideas you know are right, both very difficult practices.
 Remember, if you don’t care about the truth, it’s easy both to form opinions and be persuasive.
 Figuring out what’s really going on takes more work.